 What is unique about Mortazavi’s accomplishments is his immense success outside of Iran, where he is much admired among international music circles.
 Indeed, Mortazavi defines much of his work in the genre of light classical, and a bridge between the Eastern and Western musical traditions.
 Many of his songs have been performed in different languages in several countries.
 The quality and variety of sound he produces from the instrument is remarkable.
-Today, after nearly a quarter century Mr. Mortazavi remains as energetic and vibrant as ever and is universally recognized as one of Iran’s finest composers and violinists.
+Mr. Mortazavi is universally recognized as one of Iranian/American’s finest composers and violinists.

-Mr. Mortazavi has also performed at charity events, including most recently for the Child Foundation in 2011.
-On November 25 of 2009, Bijan received his Fellowship (Phd) from the Southampton Solent University in Great Britain.
-His task is the development of contemporary Middle Eastern music in an academic form in the United Kingdom and other western countries.
+On November 25th of 2009, Bijan received his Fellowship (Ph.D.) from the Southampton Solent University in Great Britain.
+Ever since receiving his Ph.D., Bijan has conducted many master level courses in various countries.
+He has been tasked with the development of contemporary Middle Eastern music in an academic form in the United Kingdom and other western countries.